lee-jason/jasonjl.github.io/_posts/2023-08-16-engineer-archetypes.md

 layout: post
 title: "Engineer Archetypes"
 date: 2023-08-16 08:00:00
-description: "The different types of engineers I've met"
+description: "A fun look at the different kinds of engineers I've worked with"
 categories: work
 ---